SleeplessChallenger/JavaLearning/README.md

 14. full way to create byte code & run java:
     1. `javac chapter1/Learning.java`
     2. `java chapter1/Learning`

+<h3>Second chapter</h3>

-15. multiple classes can be defined in the same file, but only one of them is allowed to be public
+1 .multiple classes can be defined in the same file, but only one of them is allowed to be public
     - but class may have no `public` classes
-16. `main()` is the entry point.
+2. `main()` is the entry point.
 If we have new class created inside `main` -> it'll be executed first and all the surrounding stuff.
 Then we'll come back to the `main`
-17. Java has **primitives** & **reference** types
+3. Java has **primitives** & **reference** types
    1. primitives: boolean, byte, short, int, long, float, double, char
       - **char** & **short** are similar, but former is unsigned & latter is
    2. reference: refers to an object (an instance of a class)
       - primitives are in the memory, whilst reference - points to the object where it is in the memory.
 So, it saves memory address where the object is located: **pointer**
    3. We can't reassign to another type
    4. primitives **can't be** assigned to `null`, whilst reference can
    5. to use aka `lateinit` for primitives - use wrapper

-18. Computers store numbers with floating-points in **scientific notation**, i.e. less precision A byte is 8 bits.
+4. Computers store numbers with floating-points in **scientific notation**, i.e. less precision A byte is 8 bits.
 A bit has two possible values.
 2^8 is2×2=4×2=8×2=16×2=32×2=64× 2 = 128 × 2 = 256.
    Since 0 needs to be included in the range, Java takes it away from the positive side
-19.
+5. declaration & initialization of variables are two different things
+6. `var` can be used instead of primitives & reference; you can’t leave `var` without specific type when initializing, but you can do so with ordinary variables.
+We can assign `var` to `null` only after initial initialization to some type.
+   `local variable type inference`: in a constructor, method, or initializer block
+7. `if` block is a scope of itself and is smaller than method scope -> can't use variable from `if` in the method
+8. **Garbage collector**: all objects are stored in heap => **collector** frees memory from the heap When object is no longer being accessible to program -> eligible for GC
+9. `System.gc();` is to call GC by hand.
+But JVM is free to ignore it
+10. What does it mean "object is no longer reachable"?
+    * The object no longer has any references pointing to it
+    * All references to the object have gone out of scope
+11. Difference between **object** & **reference**

+<h3>Third chapter</h3>

+1. `operand`: variable/value the operator is being applied to. `operator`: action itself, i.e. `+`
+2. 3 types of operators: unary, binary, ternary